-Primary terminals of wound-type and bar-type current transformers shall be suitable for use with either aluminum or copper conductors.
-Secondary terminals and voltage terminals, where provided, shall be suitable for use with copper conductors.
+The primary terminals of wound-type and bar-type current transformers shall be suitable for use with either aluminum or copper conductors.
+The secondary terminals and voltage terminals, where provided, shall be suitable for use with copper conductors.

 6.10 Application data